Senior Medicare Patrol

-- Help you understand and organize your medical bills and Medicare Summary Notices (MSN).
+- Help you understand your medical bills and Medicare Summary Notices (MSN).

-- Help check for and correct billing errors.
+- Help you check for billing errors and correct any mistakes.

-- In cases of potential fraud, contact and refer to the appropriate agency to investigate the issue.
+- In cases of potential fraud, connect you to the appropriate agency to investigate.

-- Provide education about managing Medicare bills and protecting yourself.
+- Provide ongoing education about Medicare bills and protecting yourself.

 Connect with your local SMP advocate: